-“Having a community, some positive relationships, something to contribute, a balance of autonomy and interdependence, and some options, all contribute to good mental health and these can be the experience of attending a Shed.”
+“Having a community, positive relationships, something to contribute, and a balance of autonomy and interdependence, all contribute to good mental health.
+And these things can be the experience of attending a Shed.”

 Echoing Mike’s words, the UKMSA website also highlights that men – particularly older men – tend to have smaller networks of friends than women of a similar age, and might be less likely to open up about worries or health concerns.

 Recent research also shows that loneliness and isolation can be just as detrimental to our health, as obesity and excessive smoking.

 The UKMSA say the aim of the Men’s Shed project is to change all of this; and to offer men a safe space to find purpose, friendships and belonging.